SDGforskning/sdg-strings/SDG05_query_action_WoS.md

         AND
         (
             (("collection" OR "collecting" OR "fetch*") NEAR/5 ("fuel" OR "firewood" OR "drinking water" OR "well water" OR "clean water" OR "fetching water"))
-            OR "housework" OR "household work" OR "household labo$r" OR "household task$" OR "household chore$"  OR "domestic work" OR "domestic labo$r" OR "domestic task$" OR "domestic chore$"
-            OR "household management" OR "household administration" OR "domestic management" OR "home management" OR "manage the home"
+            OR "household responsibil*" OR "domestic work" OR "domestic labo$r" OR "domestic management" OR "manage the home" )
-        )
     )
 )